Use cases

 For various reasons, it is often needed to have a low-latency view of either the program feed or just any particular feed.
 This is a common case with TV stations, which need to provide reporters with the program feed before it was aired (which renders a considerable delay) and video production companies providing return feeds to speakers or providing real-time feeds for technical staff, commentators, judges or to the client.

-Any feed published via VT Publisher can be streamed via a web link on any platform or device.
-A low-latency return feed is also an integral part of the remote contribution use case – both available with VT Guest Link and the VT Guest app.
+Any feed published via can be streamed via a on any platform or device.
+A low-latency return feed is also an integral part of the remote contribution use case – both available with and the .

-Gamers like to use Video Transport to run group streams of their gameplay.
+Gamers like to use Video Transport to run .

-There are dozens of customer stories published in our blog.
+There are dozens of .
 Here are the few that we like the most: